vkruglikov/react-telegram-web-app/README.md

 - [BackButton](./docs/README.md#backbutton) -
   This component controls the back button, which can be displayed in the header of the Web App in the Telegram interface.
 - [useShowPopup](./docs/README.md#useshowpopup) -
-  The hook that provided showPopup method that shows a native popup.
+  The hook that provided showPopup function that shows a native popup.
 - [useHapticFeedback](./docs/README.md#usehapticfeedback) -
-  This object controls haptic feedback.
+  This hook that provided `impactOccurred`, `impactOccurred` and `impactOccurred` functions that controls haptic feedback.

 ## Demo